Musimbi Kanyoro: Career

-Kanyoro was the Executive Secretary, Desk for Women in Church and Society at the Lutheran World Federation from 1982 to 1997.
+Kanyoro was the executive secretary, Desk for Women in Church and Society at the Lutheran World Federation from 1982 to 1997.
 She also edited the book In Search of a Round Table: Gender, Theology and Church Leadership, in 1998.
 She worked as a translation consultant for the United Bible Societies.
 From 1998 to 2007, Kanyoro became the first non-white General Secretary of the World YWCA.

 Kanyoro was director of the Population and Reproductive Health Program of the David and Lucile Packard Foundation from 2007 to 2011.
 She was a member of the International Steering Committee for the Beijing World Conference and led delegations to five UN World Conferences in the 1990s.
 From 2018 until 2019, she served on an Independent Commission on Sexual Misconduct, Accountability and Culture Change at Oxfam, co-chaired by Zainab Bangura and Katherine Sierra.
 Musimbi Kanyoro was the president and CEO of Global Fund for Women from 2011 to 2019.

-She has also served in several boards including the Aspen Leaders Council, the CARE Board, the UN High Level Taskforce for Reproductive Health, UN Women Civil Society Advisory Board, the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR)’s Scientific Advisory Board and the International Board of the United World Colleges.
+She has served in several boards, including the Aspen Leaders Council, the CARE Board, the UN High Level Taskforce for Reproductive Health, UN Women Civil Society Advisory Board, the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR)’s Scientific Advisory Board and the International Board of the United World Colleges.

-She also works with former President of Ireland Mary Robinson on several projects, including the Board of Directors of Realizing Rights: the Ethical Globalization Initiative.
+Kanyoro has worked with former president of Ireland Mary Robinson on several projects, including the Board of Directors of Realizing Rights: the Ethical Globalization Initiative.
 She served as a member of the Family Planning 2020 (FP2020) Reference Group.

 She is also the member of Global Philanthropy Committee of the Council of Foundations.

-Kanyoro also served as a Member of the Board of Directors of the African Population and Health Research Centre, and was for seven years the chair of the board of ISIS Work.
+Kanyoro also served as a member of the board of directors of the African Population and Health Research Centre, and was for seven years the chair of the board of ISIS Work.
 She also serves on the boards of CARE, Intra Health, CHANGE and Legacy Memory Bank, and is a member of the World Health Organization.